Can you be successful with SEO without building backlinks?

-There are over 200 metrics at play here, and more that we do not know about since Google has never fully official released — or confirmed — the hidden metrics.
+There are over 200 metrics at play here and more that we do not know about since Google has never fully officially released – or confirmed – the hidden metrics.

 Let’s look at the keyword “affiliate marketing” for example.

-You already know that this keyword has an insane amount of competition and going through all the top 10 results we can all agree that all ten results make a damn excellent job at explaining what affiliate marketing is and all you need to know about it.
+You already know that this keyword has an insane amount of competition.
+Going through all the top 10 results, we can all agree that all ten results make a damn excellent job explaining what affiliate marketing is and all you need to know about it.

 However, if you look at the top 3 results, you will see that they vary a lot with how many backlinks they have:

-As you can see, if backlinks were really the tell all be all, then this would not have happened.
+As you can see, if backlink quantity really is the ultimate metric, then this would not have happened.